 Power of Attorneys

-At JMA, we help families resolve issues related to divorce, child custody, child support, and adoption.
+At Jones, McGlasson Arter & Siefers, we help families resolve issues related to divorce, child custody, child support, and adoption.
 Maryann Williams can fully explain the entire divorce process with you.
 She will work with you to seek a fair settlement with your spouse, and she may use mediation to work out agreements for children and property:

 Adoptions & Paternities:

 Paternity of a child should be established if the child’s parents decide they do not want to get married.
-Paternity establishes parental rights and obligations for the father.
-Other issues that can be addressed at the same time paternity is established are legal and physical custody, parenting time and support.
+Paternity establishes parental rights and obligations for the parents.
+Other issues that can be addressed at the same time paternity is established are the legal and physical custody of the child, parenting time, name changes and support.
 Have questions?
 We can help.